elifkarsli/Desktop_Application_Project_/README.md

+⚠️ IMPORTANT: When installing, do not save the program in Program Files (x86).
+Choose another folder to avoid permission issues.
+(MANDATORY)

+📂 Desktop Application Project Features

+The features folder contains detailed explanations of the program’s functionalities.
+You can check each feature to understand how the exam scheduler works and what operations are supported.

 🎓 University Exam Scheduler

 University Exam Scheduler is a desktop application developed in Java for schools and universities.
 It automatically creates exam schedules, making the process faster and more reliable than manual planning, which is often difficult and time-consuming.